open-cluster-management-io/enhancements/enhancements/sig-policy/85-gatekeeper-policy-integration/README.md

 If Gatekeeper is not installed, the OCM `Policy` will be marked as non-compliant with a message stating that the user needs to install Gatekeeper to apply such a constraint.

+If Gatekeeper does not have its validation webhook enabled and the constraint has `enforcementAction` set to `deny`, the OCM `Policy` will be marked as non-compliant with a message stating that the user should enable the webhook.
+The audit results would still be included.

 If there are no violations, the OCM `Policy` status would have a compliant message of `<spec.enforcementAction> - the Gatekeeper constraint has not detected any active violations`.
 For example, `dryrun - the Gatekeeper constraint has not detected any active violations`.